About St Basil’s Cathedral

 St Basil’s Cathedral is a strikingly ornate red brick building bordering Moscow’s Red Square and crowned with several vividly coloured domes, which bear a striking resemblance in shape to flames licking at the sky.

 There has been much dispute over who actually designed St Basil’s Cathedral, but one particularly gruesome legend says that, after they did so, Ivan arranged for the architect’s eyes to be removed so that they could not create anything to rival its beauty.
+This is almost certainly untrue, given records show that they were employed 25 years later to add an extra chapel.
 In fact, St Basil’s Cathedral was quite an innovation in Russian architecture.
 Nothing like it had existed before.
-Today, St Basil’s Cathedral is a popular tourist destination and is a focal point of Moscow’s world renowned Red Square.

 The interior of St Basil’s Cathedral is arguably disappointing when compared with the building’s exterior.
 This is due in large part to the scale and design, which lacks a focal point.
 The chaos of the domes hides the fact that the interior is essentially comprised of 9 chapels.
 Look out for the chapel dedicated to St Vasily the Blessed, a holy fool who commanded the fear and respect of Tsar Ivan himself: the chapel was commissioned after his death.